 - Tai Chi

 Tai chi is another of the best workouts for overweight women and anyone looking for a relaxing workout.
-While it won’t burn as many calories as many other forms of exercise, it is an excellent starting point.
+While it won’t burn as many calories as a lot of other forms of exercise, it is an excellent starting point.
 The movements, which mimic those done in martial arts, are slow, gentle, and extremely low-impact.
 Regular workouts will strengthen your muscles and improve your balance.